The Magellanic Stream at 20 kpc: A New Orbital History for the Magellanic Clouds: Results

 \section{Results}

-The simulation ran for 3.46~Gyrs, when the positions and velocities of the Clouds matched current observations just after their first pericentric passage.
-When the LMC and SMC are at their present-day sky positions in our model, they are at distances of $52.1\pm1.7$~kpc and $78.0\pm7.8$~kpc respectively (with errors calculated as $\mathrm{err}_\mathrm{res}$ discussed in footnote $c$ of Table~\ref{tab:ics}; $\mathrm{err}_\odot$ are negligible), with proper motions and radial velocities listed in Table~\ref{tab:ics}.
-The kinematics of the Clouds are fully consistent with the observed values: within 1 sigma for the proper motions and radial velocity for both the LMC and the SMC (with the exception of $\mu_W$ for the LMC at 1.18$\sigma$).
+The simulation ran for 3.46~Gyr, when the positions and velocities of the Clouds matched current observations just after their first pericentric passage.
+When the LMC and SMC are at their present-day sky positions in our model, they are at distances of $52.1\pm1.7$~kpc and $78.0\pm7.8$~kpc respectively (with errors calculated as $\mathrm{err}_\mathrm{res}$ discussed in footnote c of Table~\ref{tab:ics}; $\mathrm{err}_\odot$ are negligible), with proper motions and radial velocities listed in Table~\ref{tab:ics}.
+The kinematics of the Clouds are fully consistent with the observed values: within $1\sigma$ for the proper motions and radial velocity for both the LMC and the SMC (with the exception of $\mu_W$ for the LMC at 1.18$\sigma$).
 Additionally, the relative velocity between the Clouds (66 km s$^{-1}$) matches within 2$\sigma$.

-The present day disk gas masses\footnote{These masses were calculated in physical 3D space by summing the particle masses within spheres centered on each galaxy with diameters 13.5 kpc for the LMC, and 5.5 kpc for the SMC.} for the LMC and SMC are $4.4\times10^8$ and $3.3\times10^7~\msol$ respectively (with peak column densities of $10^{21.8}$ and $10^{21.4}$ cm$^{-2}$).
-A full exploration of the structure of the Clouds themselves will be performed in an upcoming paper with more complete star formation and feedback routines (Lucchini et al., in prep).
+The present-day disk gas masses\footnote{These masses were calculated in physical 3D space by summing the particle masses within spheres centered on each galaxy with diameters 13.5 kpc for the LMC, and 5.5 kpc for the SMC.} for the LMC and SMC are $4.4\times10^8$ and $3.3\times10^7~\msol$ respectively (with peak column densities of $10^{21.8}$ and $10^{21.4}$ cm$^{-2}$).
+A full exploration of the structure of the Clouds themselves will be performed in an upcoming paper with more complete star formation and feedback routines (Lucchini, S. et al. 2021, in preparation).

 Throughout their 3.5~Gyr interaction history, a trailing Stream is formed through tidal interactions between the Clouds.
 The orbital paths of the LMC and SMC along with the resultant Stream at the present day are shown projected onto the $y$--$z$ plane relative to the MW disk in Figure~\ref{fig:cartesian}a.
 The LMC and SMC experience two close encounters shown as minima in Figure~\ref{fig:cartesian}b.
-Their first interaction, 1.4~Gyrs ago with an impact parameter of 9.9~kpc, provides the tidal forces necessary to strip material from the SMC to create the bulk of the \ion{H}{1} Stream.
-Their second interaction, 295~Myrs ago, has a significantly lower impact parameter of 3.0~kpc, and this direct collision forms the Magellanic Bridge.
+Their first interaction, 1.4~Gyr ago with an impact parameter of 9.9~kpc, provides the tidal forces necessary to strip material from the SMC to create the bulk of the \ion{H}{1} Stream.
+Their second interaction, 295~Myr ago, has a significantly lower impact parameter of 3.0~kpc, and this direct collision forms the Magellanic Bridge.
 The present-day position of the Magellanic System can also be seen in 3D in Figure~\ref{fig:3d}.